sabelogumede/ai-todo-app/README.md

 ### Prerequisites
 - Node.js and npm installed
 - Google Cloud Translate API key (for translation feature)
+- `.gitignore` file in your project root to protect sensitive files (already included)

 ### Installation
 1. Clone the repository: